Prepare a PDF form

 output.write(new_form.read())

-If there is more than one widget with the same key, the third index
+If multiple widgets share the same key, use the index

 to Description[1]